neopragma/sociabletests/java-exploration.md

 ## Impressions so far

-At this point, I had not built enough functionality to experience the potential value of Nullables and Sociable Tests over mocks and isolated tests, but I already had an impression of the two approaches from the perspective of how hard or easy they are to use.

-Just getting to this bare-bones starting point was a bit of a hassle using mocks.
-In my view, it's always a hassle to use Java with Maven or Gradle plus IntelliJ IDEA or Eclipse with Mockito or any other mocking library added on.
-All those tools work fine individually; the hassle comes up when you try to use them together.

-Maybe I should say, when _I_ try to use them together.
-No matter how many times I've used these tools together, it never gets any easier.
-You're probably better at this than I, so that might sound funny to you.
-But I may be a pretty good example of an "average" programmer, and that's what you'll have on your team, so don't laugh too hard.

-I was looking forward to writing the same code without using mocks.
-I understand that the first time any of us tries something new, we encounter some speed bumps.
-That's only to be expected.
-There's a learning curve, after all.
-But even considering that, I found the process of getting the first failing test case to the right state to be far more tedious using Nullables than it was using mocks.
+I found the process of getting the first failing test case to the right state to be far more tedious using Nullables than it was using mocks.

 The main reason was that I had to invest mental energy into the details of handling file I/O. I wanted to focus on the challenge of the Kata, and leave the I/O handling for later.
 But I had no choice if I wanted to write a Nullable that included an Embedded Stub that could behave exactly like a Java BufferedReader to ingest the input file provided for the Kata.

-Even then, the result is an awful hack that will require ongoing improvement throughout the development process.
-All that effort amounts to hand-rolling a mock.
-We discard the mocking _library_, but we end up rolling our own in the end.
-The Nullable ```WeatherDataImpl``` class is a kludge of production code mixed with pseudo-mock code.
-This violates Separation of Concerns.
-When combined with Sociable Tests, it also weakens test isolation.

-None of the pseudo-mock code belongs with the production code.
-Its presence increases the threat surface of the deployed application, without adding any value beyond what we get by using mocks and keeping all test-related code separate from the production code.
-At least, that's my impression so far...but I've only taken the first baby steps.
-Let's see how it goes from here.
+There was no way to make any progress at all without that stub in place.

 ## Kata 4, Part 1, Java version using mocks, step 2

-This isn't Part 2 of the Kata (it has three parts).
-It's just "step 2" in the pseudo-TDD development process I'm following.

-What I'd like to do in this step is implement enough functionality to identify the day that has the smallest temperature spread, given more than one day's weather data.
+The aim of this step is to implement enough functionality to identify the day that has the smallest temperature spread, given more than one day's weather data.

 First, I set up a test case with a mock that returns three values in succession, like this.